 Want to see what completely mapped goals should looks like?
 Let’s create an example.
 Imagine you are a personal organizer who sells in-person coaching and bootcamps that help people get more organized.
 You also have an inexpensive online course that you sell as an entry-level product.
 Your SMART goals are as follows:

-Goal: Increase the conversion rate for sales of online course Personal Organization for the Disorganized to 20% within the first quarter of 2017.
+Goal: Increase the conversion rate for sales of online course Personal Organization for the Disorganized to 20% within the first quarter of the year.

-Goal: Generate 200 qualified leads (leads will be considered qualified when they have requested a free 20-minute personal organization phone consultation) for my two-day Home Organization Bootcamp service by August 1, 2017.
+Goal: Generate 200 qualified leads (leads will be considered qualified when they have requested a free 20-minute personal organization phone consultation) for my two-day Home Organization Bootcamp service by the end of Q3.

 The first goal you would add to your campaign should be achieved when a contact purchases your online course.
 Let’s say that you only want this goal to count if a contact isn’t already a client for your main product, the Home Organization Bootcamp.
 You use a tag to identify all the clients who are part of that program, so you can add a condition that excludes them from achieving this goal.
 When added into the system, it would look like this: